 We will then take a walking tour around the city center of Hargeisa to get a sense of the people and the city.
 Here you will see street money exchangers and their “chunk” of bills, the central market, and the MiG Jet fighter War Memorial which stands for the atrocities committed by the dictator during the Civil War.
-The War Memorial is in the middle of the buzzing centrum and a great place for a coffee and chat with Somalilanders about politics and history.
+The War Memorial is in the middle of the buzzing centrum and an excellent place for a coffee and chats with Somalilanders about politics and history.

 Visit to the busy market in downtown Hargeisa for some evening shopping and people watching.

-After breakfast a visit to the livestock market where you can purchase your own camel or goat!
-For those who can’t fit a camel in their luggage, this market will provide great photo opportunity and a chance to see how the locals do business.
+After breakfast, we will take a visit to the livestock market where you can purchase your own camel or goat!
+For those who can’t fit a camel in their luggage, this market will provide excellent photo opportunity and a chance to see how the locals do business.

 Afternoon visit to Laas Geel, the most important rock art site in Africa.
-These caves contain some of the oldest cave paintings on the horn of Africa; the vibrant colors and well preserved paintings are estimated to be around ten thousand years old.
+These caves contain some of the oldest cave paintings on the horn of Africa; the vibrant colours and well-preserved paintings are estimated to be around ten thousand years old.

 Make the 60km drive back to Hargeisa and spend the evening at your leisure.

-We’ll get up nice and early for a quick breakfast before hitting the streets to observe the military and civilians’ parades.
-Everyone will be dressed in the national colors on the street, and this is one of the only places on earth to take part in an independence day in an unrecognized country!
+We’ll get up nice and early for a quick breakfast before hitting the streets to observe the military and civilian parades.
+Everyone will be dressed in the national colours on the street, and this is one of the only places on earth to take part in an Independence Day celebration in an unrecognized country!

-Late lunch will be served at the Ottoman houses, and we will relax a bit (it will be VERY hot).
+Late lunch will be served at the Ottoman houses, and we will relax a bit (it will be sweltering).

-Short boat trip to see the ship wrecks in the Gulf of Aden.
+We’ll take a short boat trip to go hunt for shipwrecks in the Gulf of Aden.

-Tour the historic town of Berbera in early evening, where you will find more Ottoman, Persian, and British architecture of historic interest.
-This will be a great chance for some amazing photographs.
+Tour the historic town of Berbera in the early evening, where you will find more Ottoman, Persian, and British architecture of historic interest.
+This will be an excellent chance for some fantastic photographs.

-We will have fresh seafood at the waterfront for dinner.
+We will have fresh seafood on the waterfront for dinner.

-After breakfast, we will have a short free time in Barbera.
+After breakfast, we will have short free time in Berbera.

-We’ll drive to the small town of Sheikh in the mountains, have tea, and walk around and enjoy the pleasant climate.
+We’ll drive to the small town of Sheikh in the mountains, stop for some afternoon tea, walk around and enjoy the pleasant climate.